top of page

 • Applications to volunteer open at any time

-• Selected volunteers are invited to confirm their participation in June
+• Selected volunteers will be invited to confirm their participation in late Summer

 • Term starts in the Fall

-If you would like to get involved, fill out this form, indicating your interest in serving .
-You can also volunteer someone for committee membership.
-Nominations and recommendations will be compiled by the Committee on Committees that will develop a slate of potential candidates for each of the oversight committees described below.
-The Committee on Committee ensures that equity, inclusion, and a diversity of viewpoints are built into the SZ4D.
-The proposed slate will be reviewed by the SZ4D Center Steering Committee for approval.
+Nominations and recommendations will be compiled by the Committee on Committees, which will develop a slate of potential candidates for each of the committees described below.
+The Committee on Committee ensures that equity, inclusion, and a diversity of viewpoints are integrated into the SZ4D.
+The proposed slate will then be reviewed by the SZ4D Center Steering Committee for approval.

 Thank you for your interest in serving on SZ4D Committees!

-If you are interested in participating in the effort, but your time and capacity are limited, you might consider volunteering for one of our disciplinary working groups or integrative groups.
-The disciplinary groups will provide scientific input for each of the three major disciplines represented by the SZ4D (Land- and Seascapes, Magmatic Drivers of Eruption, and Faulting and Earthquake Cycles), while the integrative groups will focus on Building Equity and Capacity with Geoscience and the Modeling Collaboratory for Subduction efforts.
-These groups typically meet once a month, but may increase in frequency to meet specific needs.
+If you are interested in volunteering your service for the effort but have limited time and capacity, you might consider volunteering for one of our disciplinary working groups or integrative groups.
+The disciplinary working groups are consulted to provide scientific input and expertise on SZ4D initiatives (Land- and Seascapes, Magmatic Drivers of Eruption, and Faulting and Earthquake Cycles), while the integrative groups focus on Building Equity and Capacity with Geoscience and the Modeling Collaboratory for Subduction efforts.
+These groups typically have standing meetings scheduled once every two weeks but may meet less frequently during quieter periods.
+The specific charges of the working and integrative groups will vary depending on the current needs of the SZ4D organization at any given time and will include:

 Collective Impact Committee

-The working & integrative groups will provide input to the Collective Impact Committee, which provides cross-cutting, scientific input and prioritization to the SZ4D effort to help ensure a high level of coordination across the initiative.
-If you are interested and able to dedicate time to the SZ4D effort, this might be an exciting opportunity for you to help guide the SZ4D balance the needs of all of its disciplinary and cross-cutting priorities.
+The Collective Impact Committee ensures that SZ4D activities remain aligned with the long-term goals of the initiative by providing guidance and feedback to the Executive Committee and the Steering Committee.
+The group develops activities and tools to support engagement of the broader scientific community, ensuring effective coordination and communication across the initiative.
+If you are interested and able to dedicate time in the SZ4D effort, this might be an exciting opportunity for you to help guide SZ4D in balancing the needs of its disciplinary and cross-cutting priorities.
 This group typically meets every two weeks.

-The Operational Planning Committees for activities (OPC-A) and infrastructure (OPC-I) are responsible for the development and coordination of the actual SZ4D deployments.
-So, if you’re deeply interested in instrumentation and/or field campaigns, this committee is for you!
+The Operational Planning Committees for Infrastructure (OPC-I) is responsible for the development and coordination of the actual SZ4D deployments.
+So, if you are deeply interested in instrumentation and/or field campaigns, this committee is for you!
 This group typically meets every two weeks.

 Committee on Committees